sjsu-interconnect/cs163/docs/project-doc.md

 # Proposal: Fresno Weather Data Analysis and Forecasting

-## **Project Summary: Weather Data Analysis and Forecasting**
+## **Project Summary: Weather and Crop Data Analysis and Forecasting**

 ### **Project Goals:**
-The primary goal of this project is to develop a basic and easy-to-implement system for forecasting short-term weather conditions in **Fresno County** and analyzing their correlation to **tomato and almond yields**.
-The project will apply time series analysis to predict daily weather patterns, such as temperature and precipitation, from **1979 to the present**, focusing on **Fresno County’s crop data**.
-By examining the relationship between weather and crop yield, the project aims to assist farmers in optimizing planting, irrigation, and harvesting schedules.
+The primary goal of this project is to develop two independent, yet interrelated, systems:
+1. A forecasting model for short-term weather conditions in **Fresno County**.
+2. A predictive model for **tomato and almond yields**.

+The project will apply time series analysis to forecast **daily weather patterns** such as temperature and precipitation, using data from **1979 to the present**, and develop a model to estimate future crop yields.
+The goal is to evaluate how weather conditions affect crop production, and simulate potential scenarios that can assist farmers in optimizing planting, irrigation, and harvesting schedules.

 ### **Specific Crops and Timeframe:**
 The project will focus on the following crops, selected due to their economic importance in **Fresno** and the availability of historical yield data:
 - **Almonds:** A major crop in Fresno, sensitive to temperature and water availability.
 - **Tomatoes:** Widely grown and sensitive to temperature fluctuations, with high economic value.

+The analysis will cover the period from **1979 to the present**, utilizing both historical crop yield data and weather data, focusing on **Fresno County**, but incorporating relevant insights from other nearby regions when necessary.

+### **Key Features:**

+1. **Independent Weather Prediction Model:**
+   - A **SARIMA model** will predict daily weather conditions, focusing on key variables such as temperature and precipitation from 1979 to the present.
+   - The system will forecast **future daily weather conditions** for a specific time period (e.g., the next 30 days or years), using advanced time series techniques to generate accurate short-term weather predictions, allowing farmers to plan agricultural activities accordingly.

+2. **Crop Yield Prediction Model:**
+   - A separate **time series model** will predict **future crop yields**, focusing on key crop metrics such as **Harvested Acres**, **Yield**, and **Production** for almonds and tomatoes.
+   - This model will utilize historical crop data combined with relevant weather variables (e.g., lagged temperature and precipitation) to provide insights into future crop productivity.

+3. **Integration of Weather and Crop Models:**
+   - Although the models for **weather** and **crop yields** are developed independently, the results from the weather prediction model will be used to **simulate different weather scenarios** and observe how they might affect future crop yields.
+   - By adjusting key weather factors (e.g., temperature rise, rainfall variations), the project will demonstrate the impact of potential climate changes on crop productivity in Fresno County.

+### **Project Outcome and Usefulness:**
+- The final system will provide **short-term weather forecasts** and **future crop yield predictions**, offering a tool for **scenario-based planning**.
+- Farmers and agricultural planners can use this tool to make informed decisions about when and how to plant, irrigate, and harvest, optimizing their practices based on both weather forecasts and crop yield predictions.
+- By understanding the likely effects of different weather conditions on crop outcomes, the project will help **mitigate risks** associated with temperature and precipitation fluctuations, potentially improving overall agricultural productivity.

 The analysis will cover the period from **1979 to the present**, utilizing both historical crop yield data and weather data for each growing season in the Central California region, which includes Fresno County, and various other ``['Fresno', 'Sacramento', 'San Joaquin', 'Stanislaus', 'Merced', 'Madera', 'Kings', 'Tulare',
                'Kern', 'Yolo', 'Colusa', 'Sutter', 'Butte', 'Glenn', 'Tehama']``

-### **Key Features:**

-1. **Short-Term Weather Prediction:**
-   - The system will predict daily weather conditions, focusing on key variables such as temperature, precipitation, and humidity, from 1979 to the present.
-   - Time series analysis and simple machine learning models will generate these predictions, helping farmers anticipate weather conditions for upcoming days and plan agricultural activities accordingly.

-2. **Correlation with Crop Yield:**
-   - The project will analyze historical crop yield data for **almonds and tomatoes** alongside weather conditions to identify how short-term weather changes (e.g., heatwaves, rainfall) impact crop productivity.
-   - The system will focus on identifying specific correlations between weather variables and crop yields, aiming to provide actionable insights for agricultural planning in Fresno.

 ---